-- Programs created with OS 2.43 and earlier should run correctly but may give unexpected results when you run them using OS 2.53MP.
+- Programs created with OS 2.43 and earlier should run correctly but may give unexpected results when you run them using OS 2.53MP and higher.
 You should test programs created with earlier OS versions to make sure you get the desired results. - Programs can run in Classic or MathPrintTM mode. - Shortcut menus are available wherever the MATH menu can be accessed. - MathPrintTM templates are not available for programs.
 All input and output is in Classic format. - You can use fractions in programs, but you should test the program to make sure that you get the desired results. - The spacing of the display may be slightly different in MathPrintTM mode than in Classic mode.
 If you prefer the spacing in Classic mode, set the mode using a command in your program.
-Screen shots for the examples in this chapter were taken in Classic mode.
+Screen shots for the examples in this chapter were taken in Classic mode. - Stat Wizards are available only for syntax help for functions in the DISTR DISTR menu and the seq( function (sequence) in the LIST OPS menu.
+Run the Catalog Help application for more syntax help when programming.